51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 This must be done at startup and any time the data is refreshed.

-Note that the list of accepted evidence keys is not case-sensitive.
-I.e. `header.user-agent` and `header.User-Agent` should both be
+Note that the list of accepted evidence keys is not case-sensitive - i.e. `header.user-agent` and `header.User-Agent` should both be accepted.
-accepted.

 # Element data